Chalarangelo/30-seconds-of-code/snippets/mask.md

 Replaces all but the last `num` of characters (first if `num` is negative, by default `4`) with the provided mask character (`'*'` by default).

-Use `Array.slice()` to grab the portion of the characters that need to be masked and use `Array.replace()` with a regex to replace every character with the mask character.
+Use `String.slice()` to grab the portion of the characters that need to be masked and use `String.replace()` with a regex to replace every character with the mask character.
 Concatenate the masked characters with the remaining unmasked portion of the string.

 ```js
 const mask = (cc,num = 4,mask = '*') =>